fwaters2/100-days-of-code/r1-log.md

 Day 10 of #100DaysOfCode.
 Started a project turning old csv files into a query-able api

 ### R1D11
-Continued working on the REST API for a statistics.
+Continued working on the REST API for a pile of statistics.
 Also spent some time dipping my toes into the opensource community by creating an issue, and submitting my first pull request to strangers!
 Striving not to be a Richard! https://gist.github.com/frnz/871723

+### R1D12
+Spent the day working researching options for cloud hosting options and trying out different query languages.
+Really starting to miss front-end development!